Language selection

 For information on how to submit a proposal, please visit Apply for funding through an unsolicited proposal.

 Global Affairs Canada will consider project proposals on a rolling basis.
-Decisions regarding project funding will be made in accordance with departmental processes, and will be subject to funding availability.
+Decisions about project funding will be made in accordance with departmental processes, and will be subject to funding availability.

 Related links

-When submitting your proposal through the portal, please ensure it includes the information that is required in a standard concept note (see Guidance for Concept Notes) as well as an annex of no more than 1,000 words explaining how your proposal meets the Eligibility Criteria.
+When submitting your proposal through the portal, please make sure it includes the information required in a standard concept note (see Guidance for Concept Notes).
+Please also make sure the annex is no more than 1,000 words and explains how your proposal meets the Eligibility Criteria.

 Report a problem on this page